MayarSaber/Stopwatch_and_Timer_applications/README.md

    - EXTI0 to control pausing of stopwatch application
    - EXTI2 to control resuming of stopwatch application
 2. LCD LMB161A
-3. Kepad consists of 16 tactile switches
+3. Keypad consists of 16 tactile switches
 4. 2 tactile switches to control EXTI0, EXTI2 interrupts
 5. USBASP burner
 ## Project Pictures